-Among these essential functions the following stand out: vasodilation, reduction of lumps in platelets, and nerve cell transmission in the brain.
+Among these essential tasks the following stand out: vasodilation, the reduction of lumps in the platelets, and nerve cell transmission in the brain.

-Moreover, this amino acid is important for the immune system, since it stimulates the production of white cells in the blood and encourages the secretion of the growth hormone, insulin and norepinephrine.
+Moreover, this amino acid is important for the immune system, since it stimulates the production of white cells in the blood and it encourages the release of the growth hormone, insulin, and norepinephrine.

 In addition, it stimulates the synthesis of collagen and promotes a quick healing of wounds.
 It plays an essential role in the detoxification of the body and guarantees the elimination of an ammonia excess through the urine.

 Arginine is semi-conditional or conditional amino acid, because our organism needs it during childhood but then it learns to synthesize it when we become adults, even though this does not mean that it is not important and necessary to obtain it from supplementation or food.